trifrost-js/website/public/9b693e73-9696-4daf-a3ec-ab591897c528/jsx-basics.md

 - Theming with `css.var` and `css.theme`
 - Built-in dark vs light mode
 - Reusable styles/definitions with `css.use()` and `css.mix()`

+... and yes, even keyframe support like the [shooting star effect on our homepage](https://github.com/trifrost-js/website/blob/main/src/components/atoms/GridBackground.tsx)

 ---